MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/4-exercise-understand-stereokit-ink-application-configurations.md

 * The Program.cs class was used to develop the Main Program.
 * This is the main program that binds everything together.
 * It contains the application logic, the hand menu, and the application menu.
-* In the Main program, the user needs to prepare a few options at initialization, such as the assets folder and appName.
+* In the main program, the user needs to prepare a few options at initialization, such as the assets folder and appName.
 When StereoKit is given a relative folder name, it will search for assets in assetsFolder folder.
 * We store quick actions in a simple radial hand menu.
 It's initiated by a grip motion and is ideal for quick, gesture-like menu item activation.
 * Main program also controls the application's menu window.
 When the save button is pressed, a save file dialogue should appear.
 After a file name and folder have been provided, it should call the SavePainting method with the file's pathname and the.skp extension.
 * The load button allows the user to choose any .skp file and execute the LoadPainting method, whereas the clear button creates a new Painting object.
 Finally, the quit button tells the StereoKit to finish the frame properly, break out of the loop, and end the window.